-What is PGD used for?
+What is PGD/PGS used for?

-- single gene defects which cause disorders such as Cystic Fibrosis or Huntington’s disease
+- Single gene defects which cause disorders such as Cystic Fibrosis or Huntington’s disease

-- numerical chromosomal abnormalities (aneuploidy) which cause disorders such as Down syndrome (an extra chromosome 21) or Turner’s syndrome (females with one X-chromosome instead of two)
+- Numerical chromosomal abnormalities (aneuploidy) which cause disorders such as Down syndrome (an extra chromosome 21) or Turner’s syndrome (females with one X-chromosome instead of two)

 - Gender selection / family balancing

-Who may want to use PGD?
+Who may want to use PGD/PGS?

 PGD can be used by both fertile and infertile couples.
 Couples who are carriers of a familial single gene disorder may wish to access PGD to have children without the particular genetic disorder.
-PGD for aneuploidy screening can also be used for couples who are having trouble conceiving, and it is also useful for couples who have suffered from repeated miscarriages.
-It may also be recommended for older patients in whom we know that the aneuploidy rate can be increased.
+PGS for aneuploidy screening is useful for couples who have suffered from repeated miscarriages.
+Furthermore, based on the most recent data it is recommended for all patients undergoing IVF.

-What are the potential benefits of PGD?
+What are the potential benefits of PGD/PGS?

 It allows for the selection of embryos with a normal chromosomal content.